 Multiplies the colors by this value.
 This will increases the brightness.

 Converts input to float data.

 The volume of the sound.
-This value, when animated and with theoption turned on, is drawn on the strip as a dark section that follows the animation curve.
+This value, when animated and with theoption activated, is drawn on the strip as a dark section that follows the animation curve.
 The value is also reflected in the waveform.

 Coefficient of playback speed.
 This value will affect length of the strip, that will not be represented in the timeline.

 Used to pan the audio from left and right channels.
 Only works for mono sources.
 Values can be between -2 and 2, where 0 means front/center, -1 means to the left and 1 to the right.
 In case of multichannel audio (rear speakers) you can pan to those with the higher values: -2, 2 is back.
 So this value basically represents the angle at which it’s played.

 Display an approximate waveform of the sound file inside of the sound strip.
 The waveform reflects strip volume and its animation using keyframes.

 Mixdown all audio channels into a single one.

 The Time panel is used to control source and timeline position of the strip.